JS-RML/rockwalk/README.md

 In our lab, the two UR-10 arms named `hong` and `kong`.
 We use these names to create ROS namespaces for our robot arms.

 1. First configure the network between your laptop and the UR-10 robot arms.
-Enter the robot IPs in the file `dual_arm_execution.launch`.
+Enter the robot IPs in the file `/src/ur10_cm/launch/dual_arm_execution.launch`.
 You can obtain the robot IP using its teaching pedant.
 Because, we will be using only `kong` arm here, so just configure the IP of this robot arm.

 2. In the command line run the following command
 `$  roslaunch ur10_cm dual_arm_execution.launch`
-This will setup the robot controllers as well as MoveIt.
-An RViz window will also pop-up which can be used to visually plan the motion of the real robot arms.
+This will setup the robot controllers as well as `MoveIt!`.
+An `RViz` window will also pop-up which can be used to visually plan the motion of the real robot arms.

 3. The robot control takes as input the data from a 9-axis motion shield mounted on the object.
 Connect the Arduino mounted on the object to your robot using a USB cable and begin receiving data from the motion shield, by running the following command
 `$  rosrun rosserial_python serial_node.py _port:=/dev/ttyACM0 _baud:=115200`